Scheduling Your Team

 Search Party provides a 6-lesson online training that is required to be completed prior to coming to Italy.
 This training includes the following elements:

-- Watching a series of videos on ministry with people of other faiths.
+- Watching a series of videos on ministry with Muslims.

 - Learning a series hands-on tools that you will use in Italy.

-- Applying the training in your area before coming to Catania.
+- Applying the training in your area before coming on your trip.

 What languages do the refugees speak?
 Will we really be able to speak with them in English?